How does shipping work?

 Parkhurst is a limited production run company.
 Every style offered is typically a one-time release and re-stocks are never guaranteed.
-Having said that we sometimes do re-stocks on certain items a couple of times during the year, but there is no set schedule for their release.
+Having said that we sometimes do re-stocks on certain items a couple of times during the year, but there is no set schedule for their release or production.
 All styles posted on our website are currently what we have to ship.

 General pricing information

-We do not offer sales or discounts.
+We do not offer coupons.
 The price of our footwear reflects the material cost, time and labor to build our footwear and we prefer to have a straight-forward, no-nonsense price by doing this.
+Manufacturing both in the US and Spain carries some of the highest labor and material costs globally, but both locations are respected greatly for manufacturing this specific type of product.
 Sometimes we do collaborations in which a promotion may be offered but the promotion is only for the boot in question at a given time.
 In the event where we offer a promotion, shoes and Seconds + Samples are typically excluded.
 You can find discounted footwear in our Seconds + Samples section.
 Prior sales are excluded from promotions and discounts.